 In some patients, tremors can be reduced by weighting the limb, usually by applying wrist weights.
-In a small proportion of patients, this can dampen down the tremor enough to provide some relief or improve functioning.
+In a small proportion of patients, this can dampen the tremor enough to provide some relief or improve functioning.
 Since anxiety and stress classically make the tremor worse, non-medical relaxation techniques and biofeedback can be effective in some patients.
 Medications known to make tremors worse should be eliminated or minimized when possible.
-People with tremor also may benefit from avoiding dietary stimulants, such as caffeine.
-There are several commercially available technologies to help stabilize the use of utensil, like weighted utensils, or active cancelation of tremor technology to dampen tremor, which could be helpful for some patients.
+People with tremors also may benefit from avoiding dietary stimulants, such as caffeine.
+There are several commercially available technologies to help stabilize the use of utensils, like weighted utensils or active cancelation of tremor technology to dampen tremor, which could be helpful for some patients.

 The therapeutic approach to essential tremor many times follows a trial and error approach, and patients should be challenged by several medications if the first choice is ineffective or associated with debilitating adverse effects.
 Medical therapy can be divided into first, second, and third-line therapies.